lucaberetti/Mathquantum-project/index.md

 Look here for a better explanation of what ecological restoration is. [here](https://ser-rrc.org/what-is-ecological-restoration/).

-The video linked below can explain quantum computing in more detail. *This video is one of my personal favorites*
+The video linked [here](https://youtu.be/jHoEjvuPoB8?si=P1HZliGZYtKJNjSs) can explain quantum computing in more detail. *This video is one of my personal favorites*